mustafapc19/Grub-Nvidia-Entry/README.md

+I am not author of this repo.
+Just a fellow forker.
 # Grub-Nvidia-Entry
-If you installed Nvidia drivers through [Negativo17](https://negativo17.org/nvidia-driver/) or [RPMfusion](https://rpmfusion.org/Howto/NVIDIA), the Nvidia card would always be on by default.
+If you installed Nvidia drivers through [Negativo17](https://negativo17.org/nvidia-driver/) , the Nvidia card would always be on by default.
 As the dedicated GPU consumes a lot of power, it is a significant problem to those using laptops.

 ## Features
 *	`grub-nvidia-entry.sh` makes Grub load Nouveau instead of Nvidia drivers on normal basis and creates a new entry which loads Nvidia drivers.